psi4/psi4/doc/sphinxman/source/cc.rst

-``energy(‘ccsd’)`` or ``properties(‘ccsd’)``, can simulate the effect of the truncation of the virtual space using the pair natural orbital (PNO) approach [Neese:2009:64103]_ as well as the PNO++ and combined PNO++ approaches [Dcunha:2021:290]_ for correlation energies, dynamic polarizabilities and specific rotations.
+``energy(‘ccsd’)`` or ``properties(‘ccsd’)``, can simulate the effect of the truncation of the virtual space using the pair natural orbital (PNO) approach [Neese:2009:64103]_ as well as the PNO++ and combined PNO++ approaches [Dcunha:2021:290]_ for correlation energies, dynamic polarizabilities, and specific rotations.
 Truncation effects of weak pairs using a pair energy or a dipole criterion can be computed using the keyword ``LOCAL_WEAKP``.